DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-21-finding-the-service.md

 We wanted to understand how providers currently find the service.

-We also wanted to find out if they had any need for a landing page collecting together services and information from the DfE.
+We also wanted to learn whether they have any need for a landing page collecting together services and information from the DfE.

 ## Who we researched with